ichaparroc/OliveLeafDiseaseDatasetTacna/README.md

 - Israel N. Chaparro-Cruz (ichaparroc@unjbg.edu.pe)

 ## Files:
 - 224x224.zip is the Novel Dataset described in the paper.
-For full-size images, write an e-mail to ichaparroc@unjbg.edu.pe and eosco@unjbg.edu.pe.
+For full-size images, write an e-mail to authors.
 - best.z0X is the .h5 highly-accuracy model with weights.

 ## How to cite this article?